enketo/blog/_posts/2015-05-19-install-enketo.md

 **Test**: You should now be able to login as 'enketo' (instead of 'root') without being asked for a password and have sudo privileges.

-OS X and Linux users:
+OS X and Linux users (change the IP address):

 ```bash
 ssh enketo@107.170.165.182